* * * *

 Which means there’s enough tragedy to around, as if we didn’t know that already.
 (Crucified upside down in Albania, indeed!)
 In turn it would be nice to think that Jesus, like Robin Williams, “had a gift for turning tragedy into something we could laugh at – and with.”

-Leviathan, which God made “for the sport of it…”
+And speaking of Leviathan, here’s an image of the beast God made “for the sport of it…”

-The upper image is courtesy of Who was Canadian behind iconic image of “Laughing Jesus?”
+The original upper image was courtesy of Who was Canadian behind iconic image of “Laughing Jesus?”
+Now apparently defunct.
+For some background see Jesus Laughing – About Us.
+Or see Willis Wheatley Laughing Christ – Image Results.

 The full citation for the “Sacred Story” article is sacredstory.org/2012/01/10/philip-nathanael-and-the-fig-tree.
 From the Sacred Story home page: “Do you wonder about your life as a spiritual journey?
 Do you have questions about the Bible?
 Are you interested in conversations about God?
 Then this blog is written for you – not as an easy source of authoritarian answers, but as a shared exploration of the questions.”
 Ditto!!!

-See also Bartholomew the Apostle – Wikipedia, the free encyclopedia, “He is described as initially being skeptical about the Messiah coming from Nazareth, saying: ‘Can anything good come out of Nazareth?'”
+See also Bartholomew the Apostle – Wikipedia, “He is described as initially being skeptical about the Messiah coming from Nazareth, saying: ‘Can anything good come out of Nazareth?'”